The R³ Framework™

 Repairable: you left a door open instead of slamming one shut.

 You don’t have to be clever.
 You don’t have to win.
-You have to stay regulated, hold respect for yourself and them, and leave the relationship in a place where the next conversation is still possible.
+You have to stay regulated, hold respect for yourself and them, and leave the relationship somewhere the next conversation is still possible.

-The best way to learn R³ is to see it work on a message you’re actually wrestling with.
+The best way to learn R³ is to watch it work on a message you’re actually wrestling with.